 (e) Any funds in the Road System Debt Service Fund (herein defined) are pledged only to pay the debt service on the Bonds and any additional road bonds.
 Neither Texas law nor the Bond Order requires the District to maintain any minimum balance in the road bond debt service fund.
 Additionally, at the time of closing of the Bonds, eighteen (18) months of capitalized interest on the Bonds will be deposited into the road bond debt service fund.
-The amount above includes such deposit and is estimated at 5.25%.
+The amount above includes such deposit.

-(f) The District anticipates levying a debt service tax rate for the Road System (herein defined) beginning in 2023.
+f) The District anticipates levying a debt service tax rate for the Road System (herein defined) beginning in 2023.

 (g) Requirement of debt service on the Bonds and the Outstanding Utility Bonds (herein defined).
-Debt service on the Bonds is estimated based on an interest rate of 4.50%.
-See "DISTRICT DEBT - Estimated Debt Service Requirement Schedule."
+See "DISTRICT DEBT - Debt Service Requirement Schedule."